top of page

 Farm Life

 Chatham has been a rural county for much of its history and many Chatham natives have close ties to the land.
-Hear interviewees discuss their experiences growing up on often long-held family farms and their day-today tasks helping grow everything from cotton to corn or tending to livestock.
+Hear interviewees discuss their experiences growing up on often long-held family farms and their day-to-day tasks helping grow everything from cotton to corn or tending to livestock.

 Gardening & Canning